 This morning, the Twitterverse is filled with replicating messages of support for H.R.
 2399, the self-titled “Libert-E” bill introduced by Rep. John Conyers and Rep. Justin Amash.
 Four typical Tweets: Amash leads challenge to NSA surveillance with LIBERT-E act: http://wtim.es/11KVGSC Action Alert: Stop NSA Snooping

 [Editor’s note: William Busa has asked Irregular Times to share the following open letter to Americans Elect regarding its new “Candidate” page, on which Americans Elect promotes ranked presidential contenders according to their alleged “National Match” with Americans’ values.
 We’re happy to oblige. – Jim

 The IRS requires Section 527 political organizations to report in itemized form any contributions they receive when such contributions surpass $200 for a calendar year.
 A Section 527 organization’s expenditures must be reported in itemized form if more than $500 in a calendar year is

 You can write for the New York Times Technology section, and I’ll show you how in four easy steps: 1.
 Subscribe to the Apple Press Release newsfeed at http://www.apple.com/pr/ so that every time Apple comes out with a new gadget, you’ll know right away.
+2.

 On June 2, 2009, we at Irregular Times withdrew from one of the two ways of selling shirts, bumper stickers and buttons at the online merchandiser CafePress.
 On June 1, CafePress started charging customers more and (paying its graphic designers less) when purchases were made

 It’s a matter of law: non-profit organizations, including churches, must refrain “from directly or indirectly participating in, or intervening in, any political campaign on behalf of (or in opposition to) any candidate for elective public office” so long as they wish to be exempt from